|Level III Preliminary Process||The process before a hearing where a student receives notification and can informally resolve the case.|

 - University Dismissal

 a.
-Responsibility Hearing – respondent does not agree with one or more of the charges.
+Responsibility Hearing – The respondent does not agree with one or more of the charges.

-In cases where a student has been charged with a violation of the Student Code of Conduct which would result in a Level III sanction that student has the right to be heard by a Hearing Panel.
-The Panel consists of three members, a faculty member, staff member and student member.
-A Hearing Panel is an impartial board of trained volunteers tasked with fact-finding and sanctioning, if required.
-The time and date of the hearing is determined by the availability of the panel members.
-Students will be required to make arrangements with professors for any class absences due to a scheduled hearing.
+In cases where a student has been charged with a violation of the Student Code which would result in a Level III sanction that student has the right to be heard by a Hearing Panel.
+The Panel consists of three members, a faculty member, staff member, and student member.
+A Hearing Panel is an impartial board of trained volunteers tasked with fact-finding and sanctioning if required.
+The time and date of the hearing are determined by the availability of the panel members.
 A Responsibility Hearing includes a brief discussion of the incident and contested charges.
 A finding on each of the contested charges will be made based on a preponderance of the evidence.
-Should you be found responsible for one or more of the charges, the hearing panel will proceed with a sanctioning phase
+If there is a finding of responsibility for one or more of the charges, the hearing panel will proceed with a sanctioning phase